gx9702/UA-TypeRepository/Core/Part3/DataTypes/NodeClass/readme.md

 <!-- datatype -->
 ## NodeClass
+A mask specifying the class of the node.
 <!-- end of description -->
 The fields of the NodeClass DataType are defined in the following table: